rc-bellergy/droneserver/README.md

 ## Funcations:
 ### Auto update the RTL alt setting:
 1. When the drone arm, record the home location;
-2. When the drone fly, get the RTL (Return to Land) path and using Google Map API to find the max alt in the path;
+2. When the drone fly, get the RTL (Return to Land) path and using Mapbox API to find the max alt in the path;
 3. update the RTL alt of the drone, if need;

 ## Start the server